Skip to main content

 1. MDM Module to Buffer Connection

-The MDM module communicates directly with the buffer to detect clog status:
+The MDM module communicates directly with the buffer to detect blockage status:

 2. Buffer to Mainboard Connection

-The buffer's filament runout detection must be connected to the mainboard; otherwise, it will not function properly.
+The buffer's filament breakage detection must be connected to the mainboard; otherwise, it will not function properly

-Tip: The servo port of a BL-Touch can also be used for STEP signal monitoring.
+Tip: The BL-Touch servo port can also be used for STEP signal monitoring.

 Klipper Configuration